Nauruan language: Vowels

 There are 12 phonemic vowels (six long, six short).
 In addition to the allophony in the following table from Nathan (1974), a number of vowels reduce to [ə]:

 Non-open vowels (that is, all but /aa/, /a/, /ɑɑ/ /ɑ/) become non-syllabic when preceding another vowel, as in /e-oeeoun/ → [ɛ̃õ̯ɛ̃õ̯ʊn] ('hide').

 Stress

 Stress is on the penultimate syllable when the final syllable ends in a vowel, on the last syllable when it ends in a consonant, and initial with reduplications.

 Writing system

-In the Nauruan written language, 17 letters were originally used:
+In the original writing system for Nauruan, 17 letters were used: